-Nominations are now open for the 2018 Council of Federation Literacy Award.
-Premier Paul Quassa seeks to honour an adult who supports, encourages and shares ways to strengthen literacy skills in Nunavut.
-The 2018 Nunavut Council of the Federation Literacy Award will recognize someone who supports and inspires others to use Inuktut and develop their literacy skills – oral, written or through artistic expression.
-Nominate someone who has gone above and beyond to support and encourage others to develop their literacy skills – a student, a teacher, a community volunteer, an Elder or a co-worker.... read more.
+Nominations are now open for the 2023 Council of Federation Literacy Award.
+Premier P.J.
+Akeeagok is accepting applications to recognize an individual who supports, encourages, and shares ways to strengthen literacy skills in Nunavut.
+The 2023 Nunavut Council of the Federation Literacy Award will be awarded to an individual who supports and inspires others to use Inuktut and develop their literacy skills – oral, written or through artistic expression.
+Nominate someone who has gone above and beyond to support and encourage others to develop their literacy skills.
+It could be a student, a… read more.

 Iqaluit, Nunavut (March 28, 2023) – Investments in housing and healthcare announced today in the Government of Canada’s federal budget, A Made in Canada Plan: Strong Middle Class, Affordable Economy, Healthy Future, will contribute toward key priorities in the Katujjiluta mandate, said Nunavut Premier P.J.
 Akeeagok and Finance Minister Lorne Kusugak.
 “To achieve the transformative change in our government’s Katujjiluta mandate, significant investments from the federal government are needed.
 Today’s federal budget announcements contribute to our government’s efforts to improve access to… read more.